MarianoAIglesias1994/Data_Analytics/Exercise_3/README.md

 |	  13    |	  1030	   |
 |    ...	|	  ...	   |

-Finally, it can be seen that **t** = 645 as it is the only value that verifies all 4 conditions.
+Finally, it can be seen that **t** = 645, as it is the only value that verifies all 4 conditions.

 To continue, a new table is proposed where the first column is **p** (the number of pirates selected by Morgan, varying from 1 to 645), and the second column is **m** (the number of coins Morgan receives) obtained as the remainder of the division between **t** and **p**.
 Thus, the maximum element in the second column will be Morgan best case.
-This happens when Morgan chooses **p** = 323 pirates each one with only **c** = 1 coin, and he gets **m** = 322 coins.
+This happens when Morgan chooses **p** = 323 pirates, each one with only **c** = 1 coin, and he gets **m** = 322 coins.

 This procedure is automated in 'Exercise_3_plot.py' script.
 Also, the following figure is produced in order to show every possible combination from the previous table of solutions (blue circles), and the optimum solution is highlighted (red star).
-Each point in this graph consists of a **p** number of pirates selected by Morgan and it corresponding **m** (number of coins Morgan receives) in order to verify all conditions.
+Each point in this graph consists of a **p** number of pirates selected by Morgan and its corresponding **m** (number of coins Morgan receives) in order to verify all conditions.

 ![Alt text](exercise_3.png?raw=true "Possible solutions to Morgan's problem and optimum solution")